 Abstract:

 Microsatellites are short, repetitive DNA sequences that can rapidly expand and contract due to slippage during DNA replication.
 Despite their impacts on transcription, genome structure, and disease, relatively little is known about the evolutionary dynamics of these short sequences across long evolutionary periods.
 To address this gap in our knowledge we have performed comparative analyses of 303 available insect genomes.
 We have investigated the impact of sequence assembly methods and assembly quality on the inference of microsatellite content and explored the influence of chromosome type and number on the tempo and mode of microsatellite evolution across one of the most speciose clades on the planet.
 Diploid chromosome number had no impact on the rate of microsatellite evolution or the amount of microsatellite content in genomes.
-We find that centromere type (holocentric or monocentric) is associated with a difference in the amount of microsatellite content, but those species with monocentric chromosomes evolve faster than species with holocentric chromosomes.
+We find that centromere type (holocentric or monocentric) is not associated with a difference in the amount of microsatellite content, but those species with monocentric chromosomes evolve faster than species with holocentric chromosomes.

 Introduction

 Genomes contain a variety of sequence classes many of which are repetitive in nature.
-The smallest of these are microsatellites, simple sequence repeats (SSRs) that have a 2-6 base pair repeating motif.
+The smallest of these are microsatellites, simple sequence repeats that have a 2-6 base pair repeating motif.
 Microsatellites are highly polymorphic sequences that are most commonly found within non-coding portions of the genome, however, they can also be located in regulatory or intronic regions as well (Edwards et al. 1998; Metzgar et al. 2000).
 The location of microsatellites within the genome can have strong impacts on their stability.
 For instance, microsatellites occurring in regulatory or protein-coding regions tend to be highly conserved (Moore et al. 1999; Dokholyan et al. 2000).
-Similarly conserved noncoding microsatellites which occur in the 5’ flanking regions of some protein coding genes in plants, are as their name suggests conserved among species possibly for their role in gene regulation (Fujimori et al. 2003; Zhang et al. 2006).
+Similarly, conserved noncoding microsatellites which occur in the 5’ flanking regions of some protein coding genes in plants, are as their name suggests conserved among species possibly for their role in gene regulation (Fujimori et al. 2003; Zhang et al. 2006).
 In contrast, microsatellites found in regions without regulatory or coding functions (e.g. intergenic and some intronic regions) are likely to have little impact on organism fitness and thus their frequency and distribution should reflect the underlying mutation processes (Ellegren 2000).

 Microsatellites have been useful to biologists as easily accessed genetic markers and some microsatellites have fundamental impacts on organismal functioning.
 Because of their relative neutrality microsatellites have been useful in inferences of population demography as well as genetic diversity (Slatkin 1995; Criscione et al. 2011).
 The large quantity and variability in microsatellites even within a species makes them useful for forensics (Ballantyne et al. 2010), kinship analysis (Blouin 2003), and medical profiling (Highnam et al. 2012).
-Lastly, microsatellites can serve as biological clocks on an evolutionary timescale allowing for quantifying the rate of expansion and contraction in these repeat regions (Sun et al. 2009).
-These SSRs have been found to have importance in chromatin organization in chromosomal organization (Field D 1998), DNA structure (Pearson and Sinden 1996) and centromeres and telomeres (Schmidt and Heslop-Harrison 1996) as they are raw material for functional units.
+Microsatellites also play an important in chromatin organization (Field D 1998), DNA structure (Pearson and Sinden 1996) and centromeres and telomeres (Schmidt and Heslop-Harrison 1996).
 However, the most studied effect of microsatellites is in the regulation of gene activity, where microsatellites can impact transcription (Hoffman et al. 1990), gene expression (Chamberlain et al. 1994), protein binding (Lue et al. 1989), translation (Sandberg and Schalling 1997) and diseases (Rubinsztein et al. 1995b).